Abdoulaye Bernard Keita

 Abdoulaye Bernard Keita is a Guinean politician who represents the constituency of Coyah Prefecture.
 He is a member of the Majority Rally of the Guinean People Party of former president Alpha Conde.
 He was formerly the questor in charge of finances.

+In 2021, he warned those involved in the illegal sale of state-owned estates in the Coyah prefecture, in his capacity as the prefecture's single-member deputy.